ekotwidodo/ekotwidodo/README.md

 ## Hi there, my name is Eko 👋

-(Currently), I am an IT specialist at [BPS-Statistics Indonesia](https://bps.go.id) in Bandar Lampung, Indonesia.

-Experienced IT specialist with over 5 years in data governance, quality assurance, and information systems.
-Previously, spent nearly 5 years as a Statistician conducting data collection, processing dan tabulation, analysis, and dissemination.
+(Currently), I am a Computer specialist at [BPS-Statistics Indonesia](https://bps.go.id) located in the Provincial Branch Office in Bandar Lampung, Indonesia.
+I have experience with over 10 years in data governance, information systems, data processing and integration, data analysis, and statistical quality assurance.
+A Computer Specialist is a broad role.
+In daily activities, I do some tasks, particularly technical things below.

-Data governance is related to data engineering and data science skills, Quality assurance for software and non-software (Quality Gates), and Information systems is about software engineerng, developing applications.
+- develop applications using programming languages: Python, Java, PHP, and JavaScript (Vanilla, NodeJS, React, Vue);
+- build an ETL data processing using Python and Java, as data engineering tools: Airflow, Kafka, etc.;
+- analyzing data using statistical tools using R and Python;
+- other technical tasks mainly utilize technologies that I have mentioned.

+In advance, I do research in data and knowledge engineering, ontology, graph databases, and nowadays known as knowledge graphs.
+Besides, it is also combined with other areas, such as natural language processing (NLP) and Machine Learning.
+I am open for you to collaborate with me on those research interests.

+I also received requests to be an instructor/lecturer in statistics, data processing and analysis, graph databases, and programming languages.

-These are platforms which you can reach me.
+These are platforms on which you can reach me.

 <a href="https://linkedin.com/in/ekoteguh" target="_blank">
   <img src=https://img.shields.io/badge/linkedin-%231E77B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white alt=linkedin style="margin-bottom: 5px;" />